Medium-dependent interface: Ethernet

 The popular Ethernet family defines common medium-dependent interfaces.
 For 10BASE5, connection to the coaxial cable was made with either a vampire tap or a pair of N connectors.
 For 10BASE2, the connection to the coaxial cable was typically made with a single BNC connector to which a T-piece was attached.
-For twisted-pair cabling 8P8C, modular connectors are used (often incorrectly called "RJ45" in this context).
+For twisted-pair cabling 8P8C, modular connectors are used (often called RJ45 in this context).
 For fiber, a variety of connectors are used depending on manufacturer and physical space availability.

 With 10BASE-T and 100BASE-TX, separate twisted pairs are used for the two directions of communication.
 Since twisted pair cables are conventionally wired pin to pin (straight-through) there are two different pinouts used for the medium-dependent interface.
 These are referred to as MDI and MDI-X (medium-dependent interface crossover).
 When connecting an MDI port to an MDI-X port, a straight-through cable is used, while to connect two MDI ports or two MDI-X ports, a crossover cable must be used.
 Conventionally, MDI is used on end devices and routers while MDI-X is used on hubs and switches.
 Some hubs and switches have an MDI uplink port (often switchable) to connect to other hubs or switches without a crossover cable.